gpetrofski/Event-Driven-Architecture-PoT/Labs/Lab_01_Event_Streams/README.md

 This document serves as a resource accompanying the presentations and Proof of Technology event around IBM Event Automation.
 It is designed to provide insights and hands-on experience for the Event Streams capability, which acts as the backbone of our event-driven architecture.

-As you explore this documentation, you'll gain a deeper understanding of Event Streams, its pivotal role as a Kafka broker, and its significance within our overall architecture.
-We encourage you to delve into the details to fully comprehend the foundation on which our Kafka solutions are built.

 ![IBM Event Streams](resources/IBM_Event_Streams.png)

 ## Event Streams: Introduction